2019/2020 Filing Guide for Political Action Committees

 FAILING TO FILE WILL BE EXPENSIVE!

-A committee that participates in an election in 2018 is required to file a 48 Hour/Late Contribution Report (48 Hour Report) if the committee meets both conditions stipulated below:
+A committee that participates in an election is required to file a 48 Hour/Late Contribution Report (48 Hour Report) if the committee meets both conditions stipulated below:

 - Makes an expenditure during the late contribution reporting period to a ballot question or candidate appearing on the ballot; and